d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 The null distribution is created under the assumption the null hypothesis is true.
 In this case, we assume the true proportion of male boxers who are left handed is 0.1 so we will create 1000 different simulations of 500 boxers under this assumption.

-Let's think about how to use cards to create one simulation of 500 boxers under the assumption the null hypothesis is true.
+Let's think about how to use red and blue cards to create one simulation of 500 boxers under the assumption the null hypothesis is true.
 Suppose blue cards represents left-handed and red cards represents right-handed.

-15. How many cards total do we need?
+16. How many cards total do we need?
 How many blue ones?
 How many red ones?

 \vspace{0.5in}

-16. Next, we would mix the cards together and draw 1 card, write down if it's red or blue, and replace the card.
+17. Next, we would mix the cards together and draw 1 card, write down if it's red or blue, and replace the card.
 How many times would we need to repeat this process to simulate our sample?

 \vspace{0.5in}

-17. Once we have one simulated sample, what would we calculate and plot on the null distribution?
+18. Once we have one simulated sample, what would we calculate and plot on the null distribution?  *Hint*: What statistic are we calculating from the data?

 \vspace{1in}

 We will use the computer to simulate a null distribution of 1000 different samples of 500 male boxers, plotting the proportion who are left handed in each sample, based on the assumption that the true proportion of male boxers who are left handed is 0.1 (or that the null hypothesis is true).

-To use the computer simulation, we will need to enter the "probability of success" ($\pi_0$), "sample size" (the number of observational units in the sample), "number of repetitions" (the number of samples to be generated), "as extreme as" (the observed statistic), and the "direction" (matches the direction of the alternative hypothesis).
+To use the computer simulation, we will need to enter the "probability of success" ($\pi_0$), "sample size" (the number of observational units or cases in the sample), "number of repetitions" (the number of samples to be generated), "as extreme as" (the observed statistic), and the "direction" (matches the direction of the alternative hypothesis).

-18. What values should be entered into the simulation?
+19. What values should be entered for each of the following into the one proportion test to create 1000 simulations?

 \vspace{.2in}
 * Probability of success: